Background pattern

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-Tybost contains yellow-orange aluminium lake FCF (E110).
+Tybost contains orange yellow S aluminium lake (E110).

-3. How to Take Tybost
+3. How to take Tybost

 Recommended dose for adults:

-• Tybost should be taken with atazanavir (300 mg) or darunavir (800 mg).
+• Tybost must be taken with atazanavir (300 mg) or darunavir (800 mg).

 If you take more Tybost than you should